Social Change Vocabulary

 forms and some frequently-used phrases (collocations.)

-There's also a link to a crossword puzzle to practice this (and other) change vocabulary.
+There's also a link to a crossword puzzle to practice some of this (and other) change vocabulary.

 There are examples of social change vocabulary in context in The 6 Killer Apps of Prosperity.
 It's a talk